mlibrary/about-publishing/src/content/stories/elt-at-michigan—-a-staple-in-the-field.md

 ---
 published: true
 categories:
-  - Academic Innovation
+  - Life-Changing Education
 title: ELT at Michigan— A Staple in the Field
 path: /stories-of-impact/elt-at-michigan
 hero:
-  story_hero_image: ''
+  story_hero_image: ""
-  text: ''
+  text: ""
 story_image:
-  alt: >-
+  alt: A young female professor smiles and looks out toward her class while
-    A young female professor smiles and looks out toward her class while holding a textbook and standing in front of a chalkboard with the words "Voice, Tense, and Aspect" visible.
+    holding a textbook and standing in front of a chalkboard with the words "Voice, Tense, and Aspect" visible.
 The back of a male student's head can be seen in the left foreground.
   caption: Photographed by @benji_bear_photography
-  credit: ''
+  credit: ""
   file: /assets/elt4.jpg
 date: 2019-09-20T14:28:16.296Z
 highlight_box: